 In the event that a provider is credentialed and not on file, verification of credentials will be required.

-Current payment method options are VISA, MasterCard, or personal check.
+Current payment method options are American Express, MasterCard or VISA.
 VeriSign technology is used to ensure the most secure form of web-based transactions.

 2. Take Educational Course (if applicable)

 The educational course instructs providers on the techniques and theories involved in obtaining accurate NT measurements from the 11-14 week ultrasound scan.